crossplane/crossplane/docs/getting-started/compose-infrastructure.md

 kubectl get crossplane -l crossplane.io/claim-name=my-db
 ```

-You should also see a `Secret` in the `default` namespace named `db-conn` that
+Once `PostgreSQLInstance` is ready, you should see a `Secret` in the `default`
-contains keys that we defined in XRD.
-If they are filled by the composition, then
+namespace named `db-conn` that contains keys that we defined in XRD.
+If they are
-they should appear:
+filled by the composition, then they should appear:

 ```console
 $ kubectl describe secrets db-conn